AGIL paradigm: Systematic depiction of AGIL functions

 Each of the four individual functional necessities are further divided into four sub-categories.
 The four sub-categories are the same four functions as the major four AGIL categories, and so on.
 Hence, one subsystem of the societal community is the category of "citizenship," which is a category we today would associate with the concept of civil society.
 In this way, citizenship (or civil society) represents, according to Parsons, the goal-attainment function within the subsystem of the Societal Community.
-For example, a community's adaption to the economic environment might consist of the basic "industrial" process of production (adaption), political-strategic goals for production (goal-attainment), the interaction between the economical system and the societal community, which integrates production mechanisms both in regard to economic as well as societal factors (integration), and common cultural values in their "selective" relevance for the societal-economic interchange process (latency (or Pattern Maintenance)).
+For example, a community's adaptation to the economic environment might consist of the basic "industrial" process of production (adaptation), political-strategic goals for production (goal-attainment), the interaction between the economical system and the societal community, which integrates production mechanisms both in regard to economic as well as societal factors (integration), and common cultural values in their "selective" relevance for the societal-economic interchange process (latency (or Pattern Maintenance)).
 Each of these systemic processes will (within the scope of the cybernetic hierarchy) be regulated by what Talcott Parsons calls generalized symbolic media.
 Each system level of the general action-paradigm has each their set of generalized symbolic media (so that the set of generalized symbolic media for the social system is not identical with those of the action system or those of the human condition paradigm).
 In regard to the social system, there are the following four generalized symbolic media:

 A: (Economy): Money.
 G: (Political system): Political power.
 I: (Societal Community): Influence.
 L: (Judiciary system): Value-commitment.